SQA results 2021: Pass rate drops as Tayside and Fife pupils learn their grades

 SQA chief executive Fiona Robertson said it was a results day “like no other”.

-“With awarding based on teacher and lecturer judgement this year, learners have known their results since the end of June.
+“With awarding based on teacher and lecturer judgement this year, learners have known their results since the end of June,” she said.

-“However, as envelopes, text messages and emails arrive from SQA this morning, it is a time to celebrate the achievements of learners right across Scotland,” she said.
+“However, as envelopes, text messages and emails arrive from SQA this morning, it is a time to celebrate the achievements of learners right across Scotland.”

 Fiona Robertson added that the alternative model sought to make sure learners received the qualifications they deserved.